AartiDashore/AartiDashore/README.md

 ✨About Me✨
   Hi there!
 I'm Aarti, from Seattle, Washington, USA.
 I'm a graduate **Masters** student majoring in **Computer Science with Data Science specialization** at Seattle University.
 I'm a passionate software developer, open-source contributor, Graphic designer, Game developer and technology enthusiast.
 I specialize in **Web Development**, **Machine Learning**, and **Cloud Computing**.
-Welcome to my GitHub profile, where I share my personal and open-source projects.
-A Curious Learner who uses creative solutions to solve puzzles & thrives in collaborative environment.
 Feel free to explore, fork, and contribute!

   - 🔭 I’m currently working on: Building scalable web apps with **React** and **Node.js**
   - 🌱 I’m learning: **TensorFlow**, **GraphQL**, and **DevOps** practices